tecton-ai/airflow-tecton/README.md

 ## Changelog

+- 0.1.1 Improved Tecton connection stability by adding retries for requests

 - 0.1.0 Added 2 new operators to support triggering Feature Table ingestion jobs

 - 0.0.3 Added support for `allow_overwrite` setting in the operators